trustoverip/utility-foundry-wg/workflow/stories/bbu.md

 ### Pertinent Concepts

-* Self-sustainability: Leveraging klessons learned from the [Sovrin Foundation](http://sovrin.org), a business model that was not rooted in philanthropic supported infrastructure must be established.
+* Self-sustainability: Leveraging lessons learned from the [Sovrin Foundation](http://sovrin.org), a business model that was not rooted in philanthropic supported infrastructure must be established.
-* Self-governed: As a decentralized public service provider, the Utility must be governed as a legal entity with a transparanert governing model.
+* Self-governed: As a decentralized public service provider, the Utility must be governed as a legal entity with a transparent governing model.

 ### Stakeholders / Persona
 The following subjects are stakeholders to story: